rfcx/arbimon-legacy/README.md

 2. From inside the Bastion server, SSH into dev/prod server
     - `ssh-web-dev` for arbimon-dev.sieve-analytics.com
     - `ssh-web` for arbimon.sieve-analytics.com
-    - Both these connections are defined in the `.bashrc` file rely on the `.ssh/arbimon2-app.pem` key.
+    - Both these connections are defined in the `.bashrc` file and rely on the same `.ssh/arbimon2-app.pem` key.
-    - `ssh-web-dev`, etc.
 3. Change to app directory
     - `cd apps/arbimon2`
 4. Pull the latest changes from git